 Once you've picked out a potential therapist, it may help to call or visit their office in person.
 Consider asking some questions including:

 - Are they certified or credentialed by any professional programs or associations?
-(Read Help when therapy boundaries are violated for more information about this consideration.)

 - What type of therapy do they practice?
 What can you expect from a typical session?